-The Body@Work Project is a collective of academics and industry leaders who are reimagining the future of embodied work and investigating how workplaces can make radical strides to offer a truly inclusive and supportive experience for all workers.
+The Body@Work Project is a collective of University of Sydney academics who are working with industry, unions and community leaders to reimagine the future of embodied work and investigating how workplaces can make radical strides to offer a truly inclusive and supportive experience for all workers.

 This means recognising the emotional labour of work while also turning our attention to the physical body at work.
 It also means recognising all workers across the sex and gender spectrums have reproductive health and caring obligations, not just cisgender women of childbearing age.

 The Body@Work Project responds to growing research evidence that shows overlooking workers’ physical, psychological and reproductive health needs has adverse socioeconomic and demographic implications for the state, firms, employees and gender equality.

 This research evidence also shows how reproductive health can affect labour force participation at any stage of the life cycle, from IVF and assisted fertility treatment to menopause.